 - how you perceive the position will help you attain your career goals.

-If you are applying for multiple positions, please rank the assistantships in order of preference and indicate this in each of your statements.
+If you are applying for multiple positions, please rank the assistantships in order of preference and indicate this in the header of each of your essays:

 Ex: “Of the GAA/GTRA positions I am applying for, this assistantship ranks #1.”